neonkore/Nunicode/README.md

 * lower(X)
 * unaccent(X)
 * X LIKE Y ESCAPE Z
-* COLLATE NU1000 - case-sensitive Unicode collation
+* COLLATE NU1100 - case-sensitive Unicode collation
-* COLLATE NU1000\_NOCASE - case-insensitive Unicode collation
+* COLLATE NU1100\_NOCASE - case-insensitive Unicode collation

 Supported encodings: UTF-8, UTF-16, UTF-16LE, UTF-16BE.

-Extension is only 230Kb in size approximately.
+Extension is only 250Kb in size approximately (nunicode 1.9).

 It can be compiled into shared library and loaded with ``sqlite3_load_extension()`` ([doc][]) (see [samples/loadextension.c][]) or it can be linked statically into